Winter Bass Fishing Tips and Techniques

 During the winter months, fishermen should focus on areas that have the warmest water, which is typically on the northern end of the lake.
-The northern end of lakes tend to warm faster due to the increased heating produced from the southern sky.
+The northern end of lakes tends to warm faster due to the increased heating produced by the southern sky.

 Take all these factors into consideration when choosing your presentation and approach to bass fishing this winter.
-Different tactics will be necessary in the cold to provoke the strike from a hungry bass.
+Different tactics will be necessary for the cold to provoke the strike from hungry bass.

 Here are a few suggestions for your winter bass fishing technique:

 - Overcast or cloudy conditions focus on deep water with little current.
 Sunny conditions focus on rock-covered banks, dams, or shallow coves located in direct sunlight.

 - Avoid using large, bulky baits.
 Use small to mid-sized lures that mimic slow, easy-to-capture prey such as crawfish, worms, or creature baits.
 Jigs and shakey head worms are my personal preference.